giantswarm/rfc/decision-process/README.md

     ```

   - Replace the placeholders
+  - Write the RFC and commit
   - Push your branch and open a pull request
+- **Author adds the PR to the team/SIG board on GitHub** for visibility.
+The column could be "In progress" or "Review", for example, depending on the board.
-- **Author asks their own team/SIG for a short review.** They should check if the content and grammar make sense.
-There should be no discussion yet about the decision since not all stakeholders are invited at this time.
+- Optional: **Author asks their own team/SIG for a short check.** They should verify if the content and grammar make sense and match expectations.
+This preflight check prevents major text and goal changes during the review and discussion phase.
 - **Review phase begins.** The author posts a link to the PR to appropriate `#news-*` or other Slack channels, and adds stakeholders as reviewers on the PR.
 The reviewers use GitHub comments on the PR.
 They should not push directly to the PR branch unless agreed with the author(s).
 - **Any employee can review.
-The relevant SIG takes care that the RFC progresses and does not become stale.**
+The author is the primary driver to finish the PR.
+The relevant SIG also takes care that the RFC progresses and does not become stale.**

   - For example, the SIG's regular sync meetings can be used to discuss open RFCs, but discussions should end up in GitHub PR comments.
   - For engineering RFCs, typically the members of SIG Architecture would take responsibility.